-Majors and minors may prepare for careers in teaching, writing, and editing by tutoring in the Writing Center, working as teaching assistants in English classes, and/or working off campus as tutors, editorial assistants, or interns in technical writing and other fields.
+Majors and minors may prepare for careers in teaching, writing, and editing by tutoring in the Writing Center, working as teaching assistants in English classes, and working off campus as tutors, editorial assistants, or interns in technical writing and other fields.
+This course satisfies the Community Engagement requirement.
 See the Department's brochure giving details about this exciting program.